ajlopez/BlockchainJ/README.md

 ## To Do

 - Signed transactions
-- DataWord or Coin in Account balance, instead of BigInteger
 - Block JSON serialization
 - Block transaction hash should be the hash of a trie
-- Difficulty in block
 - Total difficulty in block JSON serialization
 - Numeric values in hexadecimal in JSON serialization
 - Transaction receipts